JASVINn/center-line-extension/README.md

 - **Viewport**: Grid lines every N vw/vh units

 ## Development
-- All logic is in `contentScript.js` (modularization planned)

 - Manifest V3, minimal permissions
+- All logic lives in `contentScript.js`
-- No external dependencies
+- No Node/CI dependencies required for usage

 ## Contributing

 Pull requests and suggestions are welcome!
 Please open an issue for bugs or feature requests.

 ## License

 MIT